 Recent U.S. sub-prime mortgage defaults have had a significant impact across various sectors of the financial markets, causing global credit and liquidity issues.
-The short-term funding markets experienced credit issues during the second half of fiscal 2008 which have continued into the second quarter of fiscal 2009, leading to liquidity disruption in asset-backed commercial paper and failed auctions in the auction rate securities markets.
+The short-term funding markets experienced credit issues during the second half of fiscal 2008 which have continued into the third quarter of fiscal 2009, leading to liquidity disruption in asset-backed commercial paper and failed auctions in the auction rate securities markets.
 If the global credit market continues to deteriorate, our investment portfolio may be impacted and we could determine that some of our investments are impaired.
 This could materially adversely impact our results of operations and financial condition.

-As of June 30, 2008, the auction rate security that we own has experienced several failed auctions due to sell orders exceeding buy orders.
-These failures are not believed to be a credit issue, but rather by a lack of liquidity.
-This auction rate security has been classified as a long-term investment as of June 30, 2008 due to lack of liquidity and as it is not expected to be sold or redeemed within the next twelve months.
+As of September 30, 2008, the auction rate security that we own has experienced several failed auctions due to sell orders exceeding buy orders.
+We believe that these failures do not reflect an adverse credit issue, but rather have been caused by a lack of liquidity.
+This auction rate security has been classified as a long-term investment as of September 30, 2008 due to lack of liquidity and as it is not expected to be sold or redeemed within the next twelve months.
 In the event we should need access to these funds, they are not expected to be accessible until one of the following occurs: a successful auction occurs, the issuer redeems the issue, a buyer is found outside of the auction process or the security matures.
-As of June 30, 2008, we performed a discounted cash flow analysis based on variables that reflect the risks and nature of this security, including a sensitivity analysis on the expected time to redemption given current market conditions, and determined that a temporary impairment in value of \$133,000 existed as of June 30, 2008 that was charged to accumulated other comprehensive income (loss).

-Although we determined that no other-than-temporary impairment losses existed as of June 30, 2008 with respect to our auction rate security holding, we may be required to adjust the carrying value of the auction rate security and record impairment charges in future periods, which could materially affect our results of operations and financial condition.
+As of September 30, 2008, we performed a discounted cash flow analysis based on variables that reflect the risks and nature of this security, including a sensitivity analysis on the expected time to redemption given current market conditions, and determined that a temporary impairment in the value of the security in the amount of \$88,000 existed as of September 30, 2008.
+This amount was charged to accumulated other comprehensive income (loss).
+We may be required to adjust the carrying value of the auction rate security and record additional impairment charges in future periods, which could materially affect our results of operations and financial condition.